xabbu42/Master/arbeit.md

 the logic of proofs LP using explicit contraction and weakening rules, i.e. based on G1c as defined in @troelstra2000 [p.61].
-As our used system for S4 G3s is based on G3c instead, we use a variant G3lp also based on G3s and therefore directly comparable to G3s:
+As our used system for S4 G3s is based on G3c instead, we use a variant G3lp also based on G3s and therefore directly comparable to G3s.
+This variant resembles closely the LPG0 + "lifting rule" system from
+@yu2010.

 \renewcommand{\arraystretch}{3}
 \begin{longtable}{cc}